kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It passes posteriorly through the body of the second lumbar vertebra near its lower border
 	E. It cuts through the body of the stomach

-#### Answer: E. It cuts through the body of the stomach - ?
+#### Answer: E. It cuts through the body of the stomach - *FALSE* = B. It lies roughly a hand’s breadth below the xiphisternal joint - TRUE
+- The transpyloric plane lies halfway between the jugular notch and the upper border of the pubic symphysis.
+It also lies roughly a hand’s breadth below the xiphisternal joint.
+Anteriorly, it passes through the tip of the ninth costal cartilage.
+Posteriorly, it passes through the body of the first lumbar vertebra near its lower border.
+It cuts through the pylorus.

 ### Q1.80
 A 25-year-old man arrived in the Emergency Department with a firearm injury to the right popliteal fossa that had severed his popliteal artery.
-Which of the following statements about the popliteal artery is true?
+Which of the following statements about the _popliteal artery_ is true?

 	A. It is the continuation of the profunda femoral artery - F
 	B. It divides at the lower border of adductor magnus into its terminal branches